Applications for the Spring 2024 Bootcamp are now open!

 Does my participation in the Legal Bootcamp mean that the nonprofit I lead is automatically a client of PBPA?
 What happens if I leave my organization during the Bootcamp?

 Your participation in the Bootcamp does not guarantee that PBPA will accept your organization as a client.
-However, the training that we provide will include the creation of an action plan that will directly benefit your nonprofit.
+However, the training that we provide will include the creation of action plans that will directly benefit your nonprofit.
 Because the program results will directly benefit your nonprofit, if you leave your position midstream, you will not be able to continue in the program.